uhh-lt/sensegram/experiment/README.md

 For Stage 2 (calculating word similarity graph)

-* `-only_letters` if set, word containg characters different from letters/dash/point will be ignored
+* `-only_letters` if set, words containg characters different from letters/dash/point will be ignored
 * `-vocab_limit` is the number of most frequent words for which to collect nearest neighbours

 For Stage 3 (clustering of ego-networks)